Education

 - What sculpture is to a block of marble, education is to the soul.--Joseph Addison

 - You can swim all day in the Sea of Knowledge and still come out completely dry.
-Most people do.--Norman Juster
+Most people do.--Norton Juster

 Quote of the Day Home Page